 The ACPE complaints policy with instructions on how to file a complaint can be found at https://www.acpe-accredit.org/complaints/.

-The chair of the Department of Pharmacy Practice, along with the IPPE and APPE directors and their respective staff, coordinate the experiential training, courses, reflections, and communication with students, sites, preceptors, and the state board of pharmacy.
+The Department Chair of Pharmacy Practice along with the Office of Experiential Education coordinate the experiential training, course, reflections and communication with students, sites, preceptors and the California State Board of Pharmacy.
 Participation in the practice-based experiences requires:

 All School of Pharmacy students must have a current non-probationary California intern pharmacist license.
 Students will be guided through the licensure application process during the first-year orientation.
 The intern licensure is required for all IPPEs and APPEs.
 Information about the pharmacy intern license can be found online at http://www.pharmacy.ca.gov/forms/intern_app_pkt.pdf.